 Sustainability Reports and Awards

-CMU is continually reassessing its sustainability efforts and achievements through various internal and external reporting and documentation methods.
-Externally, we utilize the Association for the Advancement of Sustainability in Higher Education (AASHE) Sustainability Tracking Assessment and Rating System (STARS).
-The AASHE STARS reports provide a comprehensive data tracking system to evaluate our sustainability goals.
+Central Sustainability (CS) is continually reassessing its sustainability efforts and achievements through various internal and external reporting and documentation methods.
+Externally, CS utilizes the Association for the Advancement of Sustainability in Higher Education (AASHE) Sustainability Tracking Assessment and Rating System (STARS).
+The AASHE STARS reports provide a comprehensive data tracking system to evaluate sustainability goals.

-STARS is a self-reporting framework for higher education institutions in order to measure and gauge their sustainability performance.
+STARS is a self-reporting framework higher education institutions can use in order to measure and gauge their sustainability performance.
 It creates incentives for improvement and allows institutions to monitor progress in sustainability.
-STARS has a Bronze (25 points), Silver (45 points), Gold (65 points) and Platinum Rating (85 points), each which represent different levels of sustainability leadership.
+STARS has a Bronze (25 points), Silver (45 points), Gold (65 points) and Platinum Rating (85 points), each representing different levels of sustainability leadership.

 Awards